MuskanJindal25/LoanPredictor/README.md

 # LoanPredictor
 ML Project to predict loan status

-In this project, I have worked on a dataset to find out whether an individual should be given loan or not.
-My model uses supervised learning to make this prediction.
+In this project, I have worked on a labelled dataset for supervised learning to find out whether an individual should be given a loan or not.

-Various classifiers used to make this prediction are:
-- Logistic Regression
-- Decision trees
-- Random Forest
-- Support Vector Machine (SVM)
-- Gaussian Naive Bayes
-- k- Nearest Neighbors
-- Gradient Boosting

-On average highest accuracies are obtained from
-1. Logistic Regression
-2. Gaussian Naive Bayes algorithms

 The features of my dataset are:
 - Gender